jayson-vanmarter/Coherent-Multi-Channel-WiFi-Ranging/README.md

 Data set:
 https://utdallas.box.com/v/WiFi-Ranging-Testbed-Data

-If you use our code or data in your research, please cite our paper:
+If you use our code/methods or data in your research, please cite our paper:
 ```
 @article{VanMarter-WiFiRanging,
   author = {Van Marter, Jayson P. and Ben-Shachar, Matan and Alpert, Yaron and Dabak, Anand G. and Al-Dhahir, Naofal and Torlak, Murat},